blackfalcon/learningjs.anotheruiguy.com/thingsToKnow/dateTime.md

 console.log(str); // "Wednesday the 15 of November, 2017"
 ```

 This looks GREAT, except ... `Wednesday the 15`?
 How do we get the `th` in there?
 As far as I know, this is not a native function of JavaScript, but we can easily build this.
 Let's build a new function called `ordinalSuffix()` and it takes a single integer as a parameter.
 Reading through the code we see that it is running a few math functions on the value of `i`.
-First, we need to get the module of `10` and `100` per the value of `i`.
+First, we need to get the modulo of `10` and `100` per the value of `i`.
 Then depending on the modulo value, we return a new string that will have the `st`, `nd`, `rd` or `th` added to it.
 Pretty simple.

 ```js
 function ordinalSuffix(i) {